yclas/documentation/facebook-integration-for-classifieds.md

 This is the easier one and the most used too.
 We have a [Share](//docs.yclas.com/share-widget/) and [Follow](//docs.yclas.com/overview-of-widgets/) widget for this just add it in the sidebar and ready!

 You can also integrate any of their other tools like the [share button](https://developers.facebook.com/docs/plugins/share-button), [like a button](https://developers.facebook.com/docs/plugins/like-button/) or the one I use, the [Like Box](https://developers.facebook.com/docs/plugins/like-box-for-pages).
-All of these options can be used on a Text Widget where you can paste HTML.
+All of these options can be used on a Text Widget i which you can paste HTMLcodes.

 Hope this works!
 If I find any other useful integration, I will let you all know.